• Menu

 Better Toasters & Toaster Ovens

 These toasters and toaster ovens are in the middle of the road.
-They do not have any PFAS “forever chemical” non-stick coatings on food contact surfaces, but they may have non-stick coatings in the interior somewhere or they may have a mysterious Prop.
-65 warning that we cannot verify and evaluate.In other words, the problematic chemical could just be the chord, but we aren’t sure.
-We also put in there products with non-stick ceramic food contact surfaces or had an interior that was coated with zinc because zinc sometimes has high levels of lead.
+They do not have any PFAS “forever chemical” non-stick coatings on food contact surfaces, but they may have non-stick coatings in the interior somewhere.
+They also could have zinc coatings or aluminum food contact surfaces somewhere.
+They also have a mysterious Prop.
+65 warning that we cannot verify or evaluate.
+In other words, the problematic chemical could just be the cord, but we aren’t sure.
+We also put here products with non-stick nano-based ceramic food contact surfaces.

-• Black+Decker #TR2900SSD 2-Slice Toaster
+• Black+Decker 2-Slice Toaster TR1278B

-• Dualit 4-Slice Toaster
+• Dualit Architect 2 Slice Toaster

-• Gourmia GDT2650 Digital Toaster
+• Gourmia GDT2445 – Multi-Function Digital Toaster

-• Hamilton Beach Toaster Model 22810
+• Hamilton Beach Compact 2-Slice Toaster MODEL: 22998

 • Ninja Foodi 2-in-1 Flip Compact Toaster Oven ST101